Tiling the integer lattice with translated sublattices: Residue calculus

-From Proposition~\ref{prop:mainequality} we can deduce an immediate corollary. \begin{corollary} Assume that $\z$ is a dual point of $\LL_i$ and $\z\neq(1,\ldots,1)$.
-Then there exists at least one other $\LL_j$ such that $\z$ is also a dual point of $\LL_j$. \end{corollary} \begin{proof} If $\z$ belongs only to $\WG{i}$, then the right hand side of \eqref{eq:mainres} is $\frac{\Chi_\z(\v_i)}{\det\LL_i}\neq 0$, and we obtain a contradiction. \end{proof}
+From Proposition~\ref{prop:mainequality} we can deduce an immediate corollary. \begin{corollary} Given a lattice tiling, assume that $\z$ is a dual point of $\LL_i$ and $\z\neq\mathbf{1}$.
+Then there exists at least one other $\LL_j$ such that $\z$ is also a dual point of $\LL_j$. \end{corollary} \begin{proof} If $\z$ belongs only to $\WG{i}$, then the left-hand side of \eqref{eq:mainres} is $\frac{\Chi_\z(\v_i)}{\det\LL_i}\neq 0$, and we obtain a contradiction. \end{proof}